Climate change and cities: Emissions

-Cities globally house half of the world's people, consume two-thirds of the world's energy and 70% of its natural resources, and contribute more than 70% of global CO_{2} emissions.
+Cities globally house half of the world's people, consume 80% of the world's energy and 70% of its natural resources, and contribute more than 70% of global CO_{2} emissions.
 Cities and regions are also particularly vulnerable to climate-related hazards and pollution.
 Climate danger and pollution also disproportionately affect the poor, increasing inequality.
 With half of the world population residing in urban areas, there will be an increase in energy usage that comes with Climate Change.
 One of these will be AC, since climate change comes with higher temperatures many people will start needed more cooling systems, so this results in more air conditioning and newer models of cooling systems.
 Although more people are living in cities which can result in shortages, cities actually emit less carbon than rural areas since house sizes are smaller, more gas heat over propane is used, less carbon fueled transportation is used, and more people share communal spaces such as laundry rooms and kitchens.
 While cities create some problems, it is important to realize that the denser population creates less carbon emissions which benefits climate change.
+New policies now focus on the reduction of emissions from coal-fired power plants as well as increasing motor vehicle efficiency.

 With regard to methods of emissions counting cities can be challenging as production of goods and services within their territory can be related either to domestic consumption or exports.
 Conversely the citizens also consume imported goods and services.
+A recent study discovered that 40% of strategies focus on reducing emissions from municipal operations that account for 1–5% of total urban emissions, while neglecting imported goods and industrial activities.
 To avoid double counting in any emissions calculation it should be made clear where the emissions are to be counted: at the site of production or consumption.
 This may be complicated given long production chains in a globalized economy.
 Moreover, the embodied energy and consequences of large-scale raw material extraction required for renewable energy systems and electric vehicle batteries is likely to represent its own complications – local emissions at the site of utilization are likely to be very small but life-cycle emissions can still be significant.